braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 #### Catalogs Pro

-At a company level, the storage limit for Catalogs Pro will be based on the size of catalog data.
-The  5GB, 10GB, or 15GB.
+At a company level, the storage limit for Catalogs Pro will be based on the size of catalog data: 5GB, 10GB, or 15GB.

 [1]: {% image_buster /assets/img_archive/catalog_CSV_upload.png %}
 [2]: {% image_buster /assets/img_archive/use_catalog_personalization.png %}